 Our equipment configurations often incorporate existing equipment.
 We believe in using as much of the on-hand equipment as possible to minimize costs.

 What industries does Ingredient Masters serve?

 Ingredient Masters started in the food industry in 1980, and now serves a wide range of industries, including foods and flavorings, pharmaceutical, foundries, refractories, petrochemical, plastic, ceramic and fertilizers.

 What are the advantages of Ingredient Masters’ dry material handling equipment?

 Low capital cost, reduced manual labor, equipment flexibility, and exceptional system reliability are primary advantages of our systems.
 Often, systems improve product consistency, lower materials costs by reducing waste, and decrease dust emissions as well.
 Ingredient Masters systems incorporate bulk bags and other ergonomic principles, so they minimize lifting injuries and improve productivity.
-The use of bulk bags also significantly reduces dunnage and waste handling costs.
+The use of bulk bags also significantly reduces waste handling costs.